 West Hill Lake is considered one of the cleanest lakes in Connecticut as it’s water is replaced every 4 to 5 years by its surrounding water supply.
 Enjoy a relaxing day swimming and boating at West Hill.
 It’s also a favorite for anglers since the State of Connecticut stocks the lake.
 Pros are known to hook a brown trout, brook trout, rainbow trout, kokanee salmon, pickerel, largemouth or smallmouth bass, and sunfish.

 Main Stream Canoes and Kayaks in New Hartford rents canoes, kayaks and paddle boards (SUP) by the day at West Hill Lake.
 With an advance reservation, they’ll drop it off and pick it up at prearranged times.

 Wood Creek Pond

 This tranquil 145-acre lake, less than 3 miles from the inn, is a nature lover’s paradise.
 It’s a lovely spot to spend the days if you have your own kayak or stand up paddle board.
 Or take a picnic lunch to enjoy on the grassy or wooded areas overlooking the pond.

 One of Norfolk’s treasures, Tobey Pond offers a lovely spot to go for a cool, fresh water swim from mid-June until mid-August.
 The 1/2 mile pond access road goes through the pristine Great Mountain Forest.
-Ask us for beach, chairs, beach towels and a parking pass.
+Let us know at breakfast if you need beach chairs, towels, and a Tobey Pond parking pass.